-UDFS1 borrows from the adaptive algorithm in our userdriven CPU scheduling work [21] and can be viewed as extensions/variants of the TCP congestion control control algorithm.
-The TCP congestion control algorithm [33, 38, 3, 10] is designed to adapt the send rate dynamically to the available bandwidth in the path.
+UDFS1 is an adaptive algorithm that can be viewed as an extension/variant of the TCP congestion control algorithm.
+The TCP congestion control algorithm [24, 27, 3, 9] is designed to adapt the send rate dynamically to the available bandwidth in the path.
 A congestion event corresponds to a user button press, send rate corresponds (inversely) to CPU frequency, and TCP acknowledgments correspond to the passage of time.

-UDFS1 has two state variables: r, the current control value (CPU frequency, the smaller the value, the higher the frequency.) and r_t (the current threshold, integer value).
-Adaptation is controlled by three constant parameters: ρ , the rate of increase, $\alpha = f(\rho)$, the slow start speed, and $\beta = g(\rho)$, the additive increase speed.
+UDFS1 has two state variables: r, the current control value (CPU frequency) and r_t (the current threshold).
+Adaptation is controlled by three constant parameters: ρ , the rate of increase, $\alpha=f(\rho)$, the slow start speed, and $\beta=g(\rho)$, the additive increase speed.
 Like TCP, UDFS1 operates in three modes, as described below.

 - Slow Start (Exponential Increase): If $r < r_t$, we increase r exponentially fast with time (e.g., $r \propto 2^{\alpha t}$).
-Note that frequency settings for most processors are quantized and thus the actual frequency changes abruptly upon crossing quantization levels. - User event avoidance (Additive Increase): If no user feedback is received and $r \ge r_t$, r increases linearly with time, $r \propto \beta t$. - User event (Multiplicative Decrease): When the user expresses discomfort at level r we immediately set - $r_t = r 1$ and set r to the initial (highest) frequency.
+Note that frequency settings for most processors are quantized and thus the actual frequency changes abruptly when quantization levels are crossed. - User event avoidance (Additive Increase): If no user feedback is received and $r \ge r_t$, r increases linearly with time, $r \propto \beta t$. - User event (Multiplicative Decrease): When the user expresses discomfort at level r we immediately set $r_t = r_t 1$ and set r to the initial (highest) frequency.